imagej/imagej.github.io/_pages/scripting/auto-imports.md

 mediawiki: Script_Editor_Auto_Import
 title: Script Editor Auto Import
 section: Extend:Scripting
+project: /software/imagej2
 ---

 # Background

-The ImageJ script editor originally would automatically import many useful classes.
+The original [ImageJ](/software/imagej) script editor automatically imports many useful classes.
 This provided a clear benefit to writing scripts in ImageJ, as any plugins could be used without troubling the writer to know and enumerate the required classes.

-However, there were drawbacks to this method as well.
-As the imports were not transparent, the user could not know what was actually being imported.
-During the development of Fiji, it was decided that the broad scope of the autoimport functionality was not robust enough, and could lead to clashes between libraries.
+However, there are drawbacks to this method as well.
+As the imports are not transparent, the user cannot know what was actually being imported.
+During the development of [Fiji](/software/fiji), it was decided that the broad scope of the auto-import functionality was not robust enough, and could lead to clashes between libraries.
 Further, it could lead to scripts that are un-executable since dependencies may not be explicitly declared.
 As these could create situations unresolvable by the user, a dark period devoid of automatic imports began.

-Today, ImageJ has a flexible and extensible automatic import mechanism: the [ScriptHeader](https://github.com/scijava/scijava-common/blob/181c016330be30861b573b70fb934f0b23c30447/src/main/java/org/scijava/script/ScriptHeader.java).
+Therefore, [ImageJ2](/software/imagej2) has a flexible and extensible automatic import mechanism: the [ScriptHeader](https://github.com/scijava/scijava-common/blob/181c016330be30861b573b70fb934f0b23c30447/src/main/java/org/scijava/script/ScriptHeader.java).

 # How ScriptHeaders works

-ScriptHeaders are [SciJava](/libs/scijava) plugins, so they can be distributed with any part of ImageJ or Fiji and will automatically be discovered.
+ScriptHeaders are [SciJava](/libs/scijava) plugins, so they can be distributed with any part of ImageJ2 or Fiji and will automatically be discovered.

 When using the script editor to make a script for a particular language, all ScriptHeaders compatible with that language will add their contents to the beginning of the script.